Hedge Funds and Funds of Hedge Funds

 Investment Methods and Strategies

-Hedge funds invest in nearly anything: stocks, bonds, private companies, real estate, commodities, and use various methods to make money regardless of what the markets are doing: investing in options and futures, distressed or bankrupt companies, privately issued securities, and international markets.
+Hedge funds invest in nearly anything: stocks, bonds, private companies, real estate, commodities, and use various methods to profit regardless of what the markets are doing: investing in options and futures, distressed or bankrupt companies, privately issued securities, and international markets.
 They may concentrate their investments in a single company, issuer, or market for possibly greater gains.
-They usually use leverage to try to increase gains, but which can also result in much larger losses.
+They may use leverage to try to increase gains but can also result in larger losses.
 They may use arbitrage for riskless profits or sell short to profit in a down market.
-They may also hedge their investments to protect any gains.
+They may also hedge their investments to protect gains.
 They usually combine 1 or more of these methods in their investment strategy.

-Hedge funds tend to use a lot of leverage to increases profits, but which also increases losses, and can force the closing of positions when the value of the fund falls below its margin maintenance requirement.
+Hedge funds often use leverage to increases profits, which also increases losses, and can force the closing of positions when the value of the fund falls below its margin maintenance requirement.

 Funds of Hedge Funds